authorbeard/exhibitionist-cli-gem/exhibitionist/README.md

       {% endhighlight %}
       --go to Museum#parse, add another term to the case statement to select the right museum

   3) Then go down to Museum#get_exhib and do the same thing for each exhibition's description.
+In this case, you scrape at the top, then choose how to parse/trim/format/whatever within the case statement down below.
+I don't know for sure whether I still have a good reason for keeping this all separate when it comes to the main museum Exhibitions pages.
+I think it's because there's more stuff to sort through and select on those.
+But all I can vouch for at the moment is that I had to break the parse methods out to make sure I got all the info in nice arrays that would work with a single Museum.new method.